DOUG HARRIS SPEAKING TOUR

-There have been serious concerns over Kinder Morgan / Tennessee Gas’s (TGP”) dealings with ceremonial stone landscape (“CSL”) features sacred to native peoples with cultural, religious and historical connections to land in Sandisfield, Massachusetts along the proposed route of the TGP Connecticut Expansion Project.
+There have been serious concerns over Kinder Morgan / Tennessee Gas’s (TGP”) dealings with ceremonial stone landscape (“CSL”) features sacred to native peoples with cultural, religious and historical connections to land in Sandisfield, Massachusetts along the route of the TGP Connecticut Expansion Project.

 73 CSLs were identified in an on-the-ground survey conducted by several Tribes in the second half of 2016.
 According to Deputy Tribal Historical Preservation Officer Doug Harris of the Narragansett Indian Tribe, a full one-third of these CSLs have now been desecrated during the construction of this pipeline.

 On December 29, 2016, FERC sent a “Notification of Adverse Effect” to the Advisory Council on Historic Preservation’s Office of Federal Agency Programs.
-Deputy THPO Doug Harris registered his concerns in this letter, the Nolumbeka Project, and others are now chiming in on the FERC Docket for the CT Expansion project (FERC Docket #CP14-529).
+Deputy THPO Doug Harris registered his concerns in this letter, the Nolumbeka Project, have chimed in on the FERC Docket for the CT Expansion project (FERC Docket #CP14-529).